leuchtetgruen/android-updatemanager/README.md

 * Call checkForUpdate and provide an UpdateListener

 * That's it
+	* The downloaded file can be accessed via `Context.getFileStreamPath(...)` as it will be saved within your sandbox

 See `ExampleActivity.java` for a full example of how to use `UpdateManager`